erikbuck/ObjectOrientedDesign-PreferringCompositionOverInheritance/README.md

 reality/standard understanding of terms**: All worms eat carrots under some circumstances, but VegitarianWorms exclusively eat carrots.
 Where should carrot eating behavior be implemented?
-Carrot eating could implemented in the Worm base class so that all subclasses may invoke the base class behavior when it is appropriate to eat carrots.
+Carrot eating could be implemented in the Worm base class so that all subclasses may invoke the base class behavior when it is appropriate to eat carrots.
 In that design, what exactly makes the VegetarianWorm class different from the Worm base class?
 It may be possible to eliminate the VegetarianWorm